BCC Communication Pathway

 All-Staff Cross Huddle

 Monthly.
-No silo updates: only shared language and coordination.
-One question dominates: how are our individual areas contributing to the one thematic goal?
+One question: how are our individual areas contributing to the one thematic goal?

 Discipleship Team with All Ministries

-The pathway is not discipleship's project.
-It belongs to every ministry.
-Regular touch points ensure kids, students, groups, and classes are all using the same Mile Marker language.
+The pathway belongs to every ministry.
+Kids, students, groups, and classes all use the same language.

 Small Group Leader Network

 Quarterly gathering.
 Leaders share wins, struggles, and baton pass stories.
-Peer learning is powerful: stories travel horizontally with remarkable speed and impact.
+Peer learning is powerful.

 Communication Team with All Departments

 Shared editorial calendar.
-Every department submits communications through a consistent lens: Does this carry the vision?
+Every communication: Does this carry the vision?
 Does it have a clear next step?
-Does it create a baton opportunity?

 Shared Language: Everyone Speaks the Same Words